 Leftovers of this delicious ribeye roast keep well in an airtight container in the fridge for 3 to 4 days.
 Heat them up very gently, covered, in a 50% power microwave.
 Or simply slice them very thin and eat them cold!
 They are surprisingly good when eaten cold.

 Ribeye Roast Recipe

 - 1 teaspoon garlic powder

 - 1 teaspoon dried thyme

 - 1 teaspoon black pepper

 - 3 lb. boneless ribeye roast, USDA prime

 - In a small bowl, use a fork to mix together the salt, garlic powder, sage, thyme and black pepper.
 Rub all over the roast, pressing to make sure the rub adheres to the meat.

 - Place the meat, fat side up, on a rack in a roasting pan and allow it to get to room temperature, about 1 hour.

 - Remove the ribeye roast from the oven.
-Loosely cover with foil and allow to rest 15 minutes, then cut into thin slices and serve.
+Loosely cover it with foil and allow to rest for at least 20 minutes, then cut into thin slices and serve.